Uche05/ci-p1-ailib/README.md

 ### Future Features

-- Comment Section so others can contribute and or ask questions which can also ne answered by other users, it will be AILib's community.
+- Comment Section and Blog Post so others can contribute and or ask questions which can also be answered by other users, it will be AILib's community.
-- Write my privacy notice and terms of use statements and add them to the site.
+- Write the privacy notice and terms of use statements and add them to the site.
 - Dark and light mode themes.
 - Feedback Page to receive constructive criticsm, corrections and suggestions for my site.
 - Recommendation engines and user authentication to enable actual sign-ins into the wbesite.